solidi/learning-notes/interviews/career-tips.md

 ## WORST CAREER MOMENT
 - Being laid off, but ulimately becoming a better person
+    - Convert the bad to good, process diagram and learning its a skillset with Dan.

 ## CAREER HIGHLIGHT
 - Launching a product at nick.